ros2/ros2_documentation/tools/README.md

 2. A fresh review is posted only when work still remains.
 3. When all issues are fixed, stale reviews are minimized and no new “all clear” comment is posted.

 The workflow uses [`pull_request_target`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request_target) so the default `GITHUB_TOKEN` can post review suggestions on fork PRs.
-The workflow definition itself is taken from the repository **default branch**; the trusted script and config come from the PR **base** branch.
+The workflow definition itself is taken from the repository **default branch**; the trusted Makefile, script, and config come from the PR **base** branch checkout at `.trusted-base/`.
 See [Mitigating the risks of untrusted code checkout](https://docs.github.com/en/actions/reference/security/secure-use#mitigating-the-risks-of-untrusted-code-checkout).

 ## Tests